cs480x-21c/03-Experiment/readme_draft.md

 # Assignment 3

+By Jean-Philippe Pierre, Isabel Alvarado and Suryansh Goyal

+Link for the experiment: https://cleaveland-mcgill-experiment.glitch.me/index.html

 ![screenshot](img/screenshot.png)

 This experiment tested three different types of visualizations to determine their effectiveness.
 These visualizations were a bar chart, a pie chart, and a circular bar chart.